JoelRobbinsAI/thinking_partner/README.md

 * Adds job-specific reasoning instructions.
 * Assembles only the supplied context.
 * Enforces artifact-based grounding.
-* Requires the standard three-question reflection.
+* Requires the standard reflection structure.

 The Cognitive Engine's global purpose is: